 We wouldn’t be what we are without our community; of shoppers, suppliers, and those round about us.
 We are privileged to trade alongside a great range of other independents on Dingwall High Street.
 Thank-you to those who choose to shop small!

 Like many other small local businesses, we care about our community.
 The Gallery is a small business with a social conscience.
 In addition to selling the work of many independent artists, makers, designers, small businesses and selected fair trade suppliers, we also choose to further contribute positively to our local community, where appropriate creative opportunities arise.
-We sold Dingwall grown lavender to fund further planting for pollinators, and support the work of Befrienders Highland.
-A donation has been made towards the development of Dingwall Heritage Trail, which should come to fruition during 2022.
+We sell Dingwall grown lavender products to fund further planting for pollinators, and support the work of Befrienders Highland.
+A donation was made towards the development of Dingwall Heritage Trail, now in place around the town.
 Suppliers also raise funds for the Highland Hospice, Pancreatic Cancer Action and Dingwall Museum through their Gallery sales.
 During COVID-19 lockdowns we created changing window displays, bringing what one customer described as “a glimmer of gorgeousness in the midst of it all” to our wee part of the world.
 Projects we gave our time and energy to when based in Golspie included arranging workshops and hosting visits for young people, as well as funding and installing community artwork.
 Hopefully these continue to inspire.

 Hazel GordonGallery Owner